Gruntrexpewrus/FromQCtoQML/README.md

 For the sake of anyone that wants to learn and run quantum experiments I decided to provide everything in the form of jupyter notebooks.
 The reader can run this most preferably on Google Colab or on the IBM Quantum Experience.

 # What you find
-Every free file is named accordingly to the chapter it belongs in the text. \\
+Every free file is named accordingly to the chapter it belongs in the text. <br>
 Regarding the folders:
 * Item 1: kn
 * Item 2: